About Middle School Education

 The middle school curriculum at Desert Christian Academy is intended to be rigorous to prepare students for success in our college preparatory program at Desert Christian Academy.
 We offer 6 core subjects including: Bible, English, History, Mathematics, Physical Education, and Science.
-We also offer a selection of elective courses to fill the seventh period of each student’s day.
+Beginning in seventh grade we offer a selection of elective bases classes through our FLEX program.

 Academic Preparation for High School